 When you are taking your dog camping and into the woods, you need to protect them from the perils of the great outdoors.

-Keep Your Pets Food Locked Away – This is camping rule #1, regardless of bringing along your four-legged friend.
+Keep Your Pets Food Locked Away – This is camping rule #1, regardless of whether you’re bringing along your four-legged friend.
 Keeping your food locked away will help keep the wildlife at bay.
 If your campsite comes with an installed bear box, utilize it.
-Critters are smarter and more ingenious than we sometimes give them credit for.
+Critters are more innovative and ingenious than we sometimes give them credit for.

 While camping in the Adirondack we didn’t put our dry foods like bread and chips in the bear box, we simply locked them away in our vehicle.
 In the morning, we found that tiny mice (or chipmunks – haven’t ruled them out as the culprits either) found their way into our vehicle and had a late-night snack.
 Take my advice keep your food sealed in plastic containers and use the bear boxes if they are provided.

-Wild Animal Encounters – Keeping your dog leashed at all times and never leaving them unattended protect them from wildlife and vice versa.
-Always make sure you can see your dog when they are leashed, especially at night.
-Any seasoned camper will tell you that the smell of food will many times draw in all sorts of wildlife.
-Everything from raccoons, weasels, mice, minks, and even occasionally skunks and bears.
-Nothing ruins a camping trip like a dog that has been sprayed by a skunk.
+Wild Animal Encounters -Keeping your dog leashed at all times and never leaving them unattended is essential for their safety and for the safety of local wildlife.
+Always ensure you can see your dog when they are leashed, especially at night.
+Seasoned campers know that the smell of food often attracts all kinds of wildlife, including raccoons, weasels, mice, minks, and occasionally skunks and bears.
+Nothing can ruin a camping trip quite like a dog that has been sprayed by a skunk.

 Packing for your Pooch